Kings' Park In Retford

 Address: Chancery Lane, Retford, Nottinghamshire, DN22 6DF

-Opening Times: Kings Park is open to the public every day, 365 days a year
+Opening Times: Kings Park offers free public every day, 365 days a year

 An Award Winning Park

 In the Peoples Choice Award for 2013 (organised by The Keep Britain Tidy group), Kings Park was voted Britain's 5th Favourite Green Space/Park.

 In achieving this status our premier green space beat off extremely stiff competition within a group of 1,448 elite Green Flag Site Winners.

 Kings' Park first received national recognition in 2007 as winner of Britain's Best Park competition in the Midlands region.